 - Financial Reporting

-Test of Professional Expertise
+Test of Professional Expertise (TPE)

 Combining your knowledge and skills from the previous levels, you will work on a multi-disciplinary case study, providing business advice to people in real life situations.
 By this point you will have gained the confidence and expertise to exercise your own professional judgement.